jpmec/shepherdpy/README.md

 ------
 [![Build Status](https://travis-ci.org/jpmec/shepherdpy.png)](https://travis-ci.org/jpmec/shepherdpy)

-Important: This library is currently in pre-release stage, so it might change and break (often).
+Important: This library is currently in its infancy, so it might change and break (often).
 Feel free to use shepherdpy, but please understand the risks when you pull changes from the repo.
-I will release version 0.0.1 as soon as it is stable.
+I will release version 0.0.2 as soon as it is stable.

 Description